subhk/ContourDynamics.jl/paper/paper.md

 `ContourDynamics.jl` is a Julia package that implements contour dynamics and contour surgery [@dritschel1988] for four physical regimes — 2D Euler, surface quasi-geostrophic (SQG), single-layer quasi-geostrophic (QG), and N-layer QG — on both unbounded and doubly-periodic domains.
-It provides topologically stable long-time integration with automatic filament removal, GPU-accelerated velocity evaluation, and analytical diagnostics (energy, circulation, enstrophy, angular momentum) computed directly from the contour geometry.

 # Statement of Need

-Contour dynamics has been a cornerstone of idealised geophysical fluid dynamics research for over three decades.
+This combination of exactness and geometric elegance has made contour dynamics a cornerstone of idealised geophysical fluid dynamics research for over three decades.
 It has enabled landmark studies of the inverse energy cascade in 2D turbulence [@dritschel2008], the filamentation and stripping of quasi-geostrophic vortices [@dritschel1989], and the formation of sharp temperature fronts in surface quasi-geostrophic flows [@held1995; @scott2014].
-The method's strength lies in situations where grid-based solvers struggle: long-time vortex interaction problems where pseudospectral diffusion artificially dissipates the fine-scale filamentary structures that contour dynamics preserves exactly.
+The method excels precisely where grid-based solvers
+struggle: long-time vortex interaction problems in which pseudospectral diffusion artificially dissipates the fine-scale filamentary structures that contour dynamics preserves exactly.

 Despite this scientific impact, the method has remained difficult to access.
-The most widely used implementations are Dritschel's original Fortran codes, which have shaped the field but are not distributed as maintained open-source software.
-Individual research groups have written their own versions, but these tend to be unpublished, single-purpose, and limited to one flow regime.
-The Julia ecosystem for geophysical fluid dynamics has matured rapidly — packages like GeophysicalFlows.jl provide pseudospectral solvers — but open-source tooling for Lagrangian contour dynamics has been absent.

-`ContourDynamics.jl` fills this gap with a performant, extensible implementation that makes contour dynamics reproducible and accessible to a new generation of researchers.
+Widely used implementations are tied to legacy Fortran codes that are not distributed as maintained open-source software, and in-house codes written by individual research groups tend to be unpublished and limited to a single flow regime. `ContourDynamics.jl` fills this gap with a performant, extensible Julia implementation that makes contour dynamics reproducible and accessible to a new generation of researchers.

 # State of the Field

-Existing contour dynamics implementations fall into three categories.
-Dritschel's Fortran codes [@dritschel1988; @dritschel1989; @dritschel1997] are
-the methodological gold standard but are not publicly distributed as maintained packages.
-In-house codes written by individual research groups are typically undocumented and restricted to a single kernel type.
-Grid-based pseudospectral solvers such as GeophysicalFlows.jl handle the same physical regimes but introduce numerical diffusion that limits their fidelity for fine-scale structures.
+The primary reference implementations are Dritschel's original Fortran codes [@dritschel1988; @dritschel1989; @dritschel1997], which remain the methodological gold standard but are not publicly available as installable packages.
+Grid-based alternatives such as GeophysicalFlows.jl (pseudospectral) cover the same physical regimes but introduce numerical diffusion that limits their fidelity for fine-scale structures.
+Point-vortex codes avoid grids but sacrifice the exact PV conservation and topological surgery that contour dynamics provides.

 `ContourDynamics.jl` is, to our knowledge, the first publicly available, open-source contour dynamics package that unifies multiple kernel types